Exercise Is Fun! (Good Health Guides)

 Summary

-At a glance, Exercise Is Fun!
+In a quick read, Exercise Is Fun!
 (Good Health Guides) by Tamara Green comes across as a practical or reference-style book built for dipping in and out.
 From the listing, this copy runs 1998 • Gareth Stevens Pub • 32 pages, a decent clue for the kind of reading commitment it asks for.

 Edition on file: 1998 • Gareth Stevens Pub • 32 pages • ISBN 9780836821802.